HansenChristoffer/DeviceConnectivityPlatform/README.md

 # DeviceConnectivityPlatform

 The **DeviceConnectivityPlatform** is a personal project created for home automation purposes.
-It serves as a comprehensive backend solution for managing various smart systemDeviceXOS and appliances within your home.
+It serves as a comprehensive backend solution for managing various smart devices and appliances within your home.
 The project is currently being developed during free time outside of work commitments.

 ## Features

-The platform aims to provide reliable and redundant communication capabilities for managing smart systemDeviceXOS through different means.
+The platform aims to provide reliable and redundant communication capabilities for managing smart devices through different means.
 TCP communication is in the works, and SMS support is planned for the future.